 Overview

 Vaquera is a New York fashion collective established in 2013, founded by Patric DiCaprio and expanded through a collaborative structure that has included Bryn Taubensee, David Moses and Claire Sully.
 Emerging from a downtown, art-adjacent context, the label became known for an unruly, referential approach that treats American dress codes as material for remix, parody and “fan-fiction” play.
 Vaquera operates between art project and fashion line, using exaggeration, repurposed elements and taste disruption to critique status, celebrity and the fashion system itself.

 Over time, coverage has tracked a move into more Paris-facing contexts and a sharper commercial strategy alongside the subversive stance.
 The brand remains defined by collective authorship and a willingness to treat clothing as both costume and commentary, while still engaging the realities of production and market through increasingly structured collections.
+The brand has remained visible within the fashion calendar and related retail networks.
+Its development has been shaped by recurring codes in cut, material or proportion.

 Philosophy